Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 {\bf Results.} Existence of macroscopic loops has been established only in the rather sparse set of parameters discussed above.
-In fact, away from this set, even the seemingly modest goal of excluding exponential decay has not been achieved.
+In fact, away from this set, even the more modest goal of excluding exponential decay of loop lengths has not been achieved.
 The goal of the present work is to introduce a new technique for showing the existence of long loops in the loop $O(n)$ model.
-The technique applies in the vicinity of the critical percolation point $n=x=1$ and enables to derive the following three results: \begin{itemize} \item[\emph{(i)}] For some $\delta>0$, the model with $1\le n\le 1+\delta$ and $1-\delta\le x\le 1$ satisfies that, in any translation-invariant Gibbs measure, there is either an infinite path or infinitely many finite loops around the origin, almost surely.
-In the intersection of this regime and the proven dichotomy regime, i.e., when $1\le n\le 1+\delta$, $1-\delta\le x\le \tfrac{1}{\sqrt{n}}$, the result implies the existence of macroscopic loops in finite domains and the associated RSW theory.
+The technique applies in the vicinity of the critical percolation point $n=x=1$ and allows us to derive the following three results: \begin{itemize} \item[\emph{(i)}] For some $\delta>0$, the model with $1\le n \leq 1+\delta$ and $1-\delta \leq x\le 1$ satisfies that, in any translation-invariant Gibbs measure, there is either an infinite path or there are infinitely many finite loops surrounding the origin, almost surely.
+In the intersection of this regime and the proven dichotomy regime, i.e., when $1\le n \leq 1+\delta$, $1-\delta \leq x\le \tfrac{1}{\sqrt{n}}$, the result implies the existence of macroscopic loops in finite domains and the associated RSW theory.

-This is the first result to show that macroscopic loops occur on a regime of parameters with positive Lebesgue measure. \item[\emph{(ii)}] For the antiferromagnetic Ising model in the regime of parameters $n= 1, x\in (1, \sqrt{3}]$ it is shown that, in finite domains, there exists a loop whose diameter is comparable to that of the domain with uniformly positive probability.
-This implies that every Gibbs measure will have infinitely many loops surrounding the origin. \item[\emph{(iii)}] In the parameter range $1\le n\le 2$, $x=1$, it is shown that the model on a torus exhibits a non-contractible loop with uniformly positive probability. \end{itemize} More precise statements as well as additional finite-volume consequences will appear in the three subsections below.
+This is the first result to show that macroscopic loops occur on a regime of parameters with positive Lebesgue measure. \item[\emph{(ii)}] In the regime $n= 1, x\in (1, \sqrt{3}]$, which corresponds to an antiferromagnetic Ising model, in any Gibbs measure, there is either an infinite path or there are infinitely many finite loops surrounding the origin, almost surely. \item[\emph{(iii)}] In the parameter range $1\le n\le 2$, $x=1$, it is shown that the model on a torus exhibits a non-contractible loop with uniformly positive probability. \end{itemize} More precise statements as well as additional finite-volume consequences will appear in the three subsections below.

 The new technique is based on a `XOR trick'.
 The XOR trick is straightforward in the case of critical percolation (see Section \ref{section:XOR}).
 Its application to other values of $n$ and $x$ is non-obvious; our analysis uses expansions in $n$ and $x$ and requires delicate control of the percolative properties of the resulting graphical representations.
-This control, in turn, relies on recent bounds on the site percolation threshold of planar graphs obtainable as Benjamini--Schramm limits.
+This control, in turn, relies on recent bounds on the site percolation threshold of Benjamini--Schramm limits of finite planar graphs.